-Inner stillness is an important part of how to become enlightened.
-A high score in this category means that you are in control of your thoughts and feelings and are able to silence your mind in order to focus.
-A low score indicates that your mind is full of noise and that noise prevents you from focussing.
+Inner stillness is an important part of enlightenment.
+A high score in this category means you are in control of your thoughts and feelings and can silence your mind and focus.
+A low score indicates that your mind is full of noise, preventing you from focusing.

 If you scored less than 10 on group c:

-If you scored highly on group C it means that you are accepting of yourself, that you recognise both your strengths and weaknesses, and that you have a healthy relationship with yourself.
+Group C is all about your relationship with yourself.
+If you scored highly on group C, it means that you are accepting of yourself, that you recognise both your strengths and weaknesses, and you have a healthy relationship with yourself.

 - If you scored lowly on group C, practice both Loving Kindness Meditation and Karuna meditation.
-This will heighten your self love and make you feel more positively about yourself.
+This will heighten your self-love and make you feel more positively about yourself.

-If you score less than 10 on group D:
+If you struggled with group D:

 Group D is all about insight.

-If you scored highly on group D it means that you fully understand yourself and that you are aware of the workings of your own mind.
-You are also in touch with intuition and have good self-mastery.
+If you scored highly on group D, it means that you fully understand yourself and are aware of the workings of your own mind.
+You are also in touch with your intuition and have good self-mastery.

-- If you scored lowly on group D, practice Vipassana meditation.
-This will put you in touch with the inner workings of your mind and heighten your self mastery.
+- Practice Vipassana meditation.
+This will put you in touch with the inner workings of your mind and heighten your self-mastery.